The Top Things to Do in the Eastland Region

 Surf, crayfish fishing and the walks are just some reasons to visit this peninsula.
 Not to mention the picturesque coastline!
 Check out more things to do in 11 Mahia Peninsula Must-Dos.

-Surrounded by rainforest and soaking in the hot mineral pools:this is a good way to relax after a day of backpacking.
+Surrounded by rainforest and soaking in the hot mineral pools:this is a good way to relax after a day of travelling.
 While you are there, the Nikau forest walk is also a must!

 Make Opotiki your base if you want to take on the Motu Trails.
 Take the historic Motu Road trail, experience the natural beauty of the Pakihi Track, and the coastal gem of the Dunes Trail.